Save up to 40 percent on Anker charging accessories

-Anker is currently offering fantastic deals this week, with the company further reducing prices on their already discounted accessories, including portable chargers, plugs, and a diverse range of cables.
+Anker is offering several fantastic deals this week, with the company further reducing prices on their already discounted accessories, including portable chargers, plugs, and a diverse range of cables.

 - [3 Pack] Anker Powerline USB-C to USB 3.0 Cable (3ft) for $19.19 (save 20%)